jameslombard/hello_fabric/README.md

 # hello_fabric

 Project for understanding fabric infrastructure and integration with DAML.
+The primary aim of this project is to integrate a hyperledger fabric test network with DAML smart-contract code using the daml-on-fabric driver.

 ## References